yelterr/tentonone/README.md

 # Ten to None
-Gathering the ratings of people for my ultimate master plan.
+Gathering user ratings of attractiveness.